-An engrossing police procedural marred by a limp denouement, “Tristan” gives lead thesp Mathilde Seigner a rich opportunity to display her brusque, no-nonsense persona as a Paris police inspector on the trail of a serial killer.
+An engrossing police procedural marred by a limp denouement, “Tristan” gives lead thesp Mathilde Seigner a rich opportunity to display her brusque, no-nonsense persona to full advantage as a Paris police inspector on the trail of a unique serial killer.
 A guilty pleasure peppered with fortuitous coincidences and red herrings, pic is nicely crafted — like all of director Philippe Harrel’s work — and consistently intriguing, if ultimately a little silly.
 Initial numbers in France upon April 30 opening should be decent, given Seigner’s fan base.
 Theatrical prospects offshore look iffier, although TV programmers should be hooked by the catchy premise.